 Sample design.
 The SED is a census.

 Data Collection and Processing

 Data collection.
-Three modes of data collection are used in the SED: self-administered Web survey, self-administered paper questionnaire, and computer-assisted telephone interviewing (CATI).
+Two modes of data collection are used in the SED: self-administered Web survey and computer-assisted telephone interviewing (CATI).
 The self-administered Web survey is the primary mode of SED completion.
-The proportion of SED completions using the Web has increased each year since it was introduced in 2001, and it reached 95.8% in 2019.
+The proportion of SED completions using the Web has increased each year since it was introduced in 2001, and it reached 97.6% in 2021.

-Both the Web survey and paper questionnaire are used in follow-up contacts via e-mail and mail to nonrespondents.
-If the series of follow-up emails and mailings is unsuccessful, the survey contractor attempts to reach nonrespondents to complete an abbreviated survey by CATI.
-Approximately 2.5% of SED completions were from CATI in 2019.
+Nonrespondents are contacted by e-mail and mail to complete the Web survey.
+If the series of follow-up e-mails and mailings is unsuccessful, the survey contractor attempts to reach nonrespondents to complete an abbreviated survey by CATI.
+Approximately 2.4% of SED completions were from CATI in 2021.
 At the end of data collection phase, institutional coordinators are contacted to obtain information on a small number of critical SED data items for nonrespondents from their institution.

 Data processing.
 The data collected in the SED are subject to automated editing and coding procedures.
-In addition, completed paper questionnaires undergo review and editing prior to data entry.
 Imputation is not performed for missing survey data items except for the month value used in calculation of the age at doctorate and time to degree variables.

 Estimation techniques.
 The survey is a census, which does not require any sampling; weighting is not used to adjust for nonresponse.